cylc/cylc-doc/src/7-to-8/major-changes/ui.rst

    Cylc 8 UI workflow tree view

-Lauching the UI via the hub will require authentication.
+Launching the UI via the hub will require authentication.
 The default Authenticator uses PAM to authenticate system users with their username and password.
 Going via the hub unlocks the :ref:`Authorization` feature.